 While 30 miles is a great first look at the durability of this sock, it's not enough to say where its limits are.
 The wear and tear we observed after our testing period including some compaction of the high-density fibers in both the forefoot and heel.
 However, the rest of the sock stayed intact and didn't deform after washing.
 The elasticity of the sock is strong and over time, it seemed to ball up and bunch after coming out of the wash.
 That said, we simply tugged it and it went back into its normal shape.
 We are happy to report this running sock is fairly durable during our testing period.

-While the Feetures is super comfortable, we aren't too impressed with the price. $17 is a lot of money to spend on a simple pair of running socks.
-There are many less expensive options like the Balega Silver No Show that costs less and also provides an ample amount of comfort.
-While this sock is also luxuriously soft and cozy, it doesn't offer the same level of compression throughout the arch.
-This Top Pick really is unique for its soft fabrics and ultra-plush cushioning in the forefoot and heel.
+While the Feetures is super comfortable, we aren't too impressed with the price.
+This price tag is a lot of money to spend on a simple pair of running socks.
+This sock really is unique for its soft fabrics and ultra-plush cushioning in the forefoot and heel.
 So if you're willing to throw down cash for that, then it may be worth it.
 But the masses, there are better options for the price.

 The Feetures Merino 10 offers the ultimate in comfort and coziness!
-This super soft, super plush, and well-cushioned running sock will have you purring like a kitten getting a belly run.
-The Feetures Merino 10 offers a Merino wool-synthetic blend that is highly elastic, compressive, and is comfortable to wear all day long.
+This super-soft, super plush, and well-cushioned running sock will have you purring like a kitten getting a belly rub.
 It doesn't lose its shape or bunch while running and will keep your feet dry.
 Slippage isn't an issue while durability seemed to be decent through our testing period.
 Overall, a well-fitted running sock that offers oodles of comfort for long days out.
-It earns a Top Pick for Comfort & Coziness.

 — Amber King